Italy Flight Delay Compensation: Claim up to €600

 Escalate with a tight evidence pack

-If rejected, keep the airline claim, the airline response, booking documents, delay proof, and receipts together before escalating.
+If rejected, keep the airline claim, airline response, booking documents, delay proof, receipts, and a one-page timeline together before using ENAC or another relevant escalation path.

 Evidence To Save